Buyer's Guide

 Best for: higher-volume senders who want a deliverability suite

-When you send at higher volume, deliverability stops being a one-off test and turns into a monitoring problem.
-Mailgun Optimize (formerly InboxReady, now part of Mailgun by Sinch) targets that reality with a deliverability suite built around placement testing, spam diagnostics, and reputation signals you can track over time.
+What it does: Mailgun Optimize (formerly InboxReady, now part of Mailgun by Sinch) is a deliverability suite built around placement testing, spam diagnostics, and reputation signals you can track over time as volume grows, at which point deliverability stops being a one-off test and turns into a monitoring problem.

 5Validity logoValidity Everest